danielmenno/deep-portfolio-optimisation/README.md

 @daniel please add you overleaf link here

 ### How to edit this README.md file
-Here you'll find an usefull cheat sheet explaining all you need for this README.md file.
+Here you'll find an usefull cheat sheet explaining all you need to know for this README.md file.
 Link to markdown cheat sheet:
 https://bit.ly/2VQ7REv